andreaaazo/prompt-calculator/README.md

   <br>
 </h1>

-<h4 align="center">This is a simple calculator program built with Dart that runs in the terminal.</h4>
+<h4 align="center">This is a simple calculator program built with Dart that runs in the terminal.
+It allows you to perform basic arithmetic operations like addition, multiplication, and division.</h4>

 <p align="center">
   <a href="#installation">Installation</a> •